 With the geographical size and somewhat three distinct regions within Idaho (north, central, eastern) there is no one private sector investment(s) that is likely to have a significant effect on job and business growth opportunities statewide.
 However, one public / private sector investment that could have a major impact would be the development and manufacturing of small modular nuclear reactors at the Idaho National Lab, especially in the eastern part of the state.
-The SMR development would greatly increase the need for skilled manufacturing and nuclear technicians.
+The development and manufacturing of small modular reactors would greatly increase the need for skilled manufacturing and nuclear technicians.